 BTW: Deg Tegh Fateh Yatra is open to Kundalini Yoga Teachers and Students and any Sikh Dharma Teachers who want to share their knowledge and experience with the people of India.
 You will not be required to teach or train in India on this exploratory Yatra, and there are no strict or hard rules about your teaching experience, except to actively share your knowledge and experience of Kundalini Yoga.
 Once a Teacher Training facility is organized and established in India at a future date, ACT requests that participating Kundalini Yoga Teachers consider visiting India on a regular basis to teach and train individuals who want to become Level 1 Kundalini Yoga Teachers. -- Akal Committee Thirteen

 NOTE:Yatra departure date, programs, and visitations are subject to change due to unavoidable and/or changing circumstances.
+See Itinerary.
+Register here.
 Get Registration Form.
 Get Passport Renewal Info.
 Get Travel Visa Info.
 Contact Travel Agent.
 See India Travel Dos And Don'ts.
-See Tour Director.
 See Acknowledgements.

 Please share this data with interested parties.